-Madawaska, Maine, the state’s northern-most town, has been tied to the St. John River for centuries.
-The river brought Native peoples to the St. John River valley, where they lived, hunted and fished.
-Later, the first Acadians came to what became Madawaska.
-The Acadians – French settlers of early Nova Scotia and Prince Edward Island – faced prejudice and even exile from the dominant British.
-In 1785, a group of Acadians decided to find a new home.
-They paddled up the river, chose a spot, and landed.
+Madawaska, Maine, the state’s northern-most town at very top of Aroostook County, has been tied to the St. John River for centuries.
+The Acadians - French settlers of early Nova Scotia and Prince Edward Island - settled the town of Madawaska in 1785.
 Their children have flourished in the St. John Valley ever since.
 Many folks there still speak French.
-The town is a border crossing to Edmundston, New Brunswick.

 Things to Do in Madawaska